prashantnirgun/quasar-shop/README.md

 3. Pincode section is shifted to toolbar with dialog.
 4. Some files are splited and moved pleaes read the table above for more information.
 5. Use of .env file for site settings such as store name & url to store vaiable such as site_name, default username, password. env.development & .env.production two seprate files are created.
 Thanks to [hawkeye64](https://github.com/quasarframework/app-extension-dotenv) for such nice extension.
-6. Rename layout/MyLayout.vue with layout/Layout.vue no reason I just like to make it simple.

 # Feature Request